 The overall experience will be intensely flavorful and not for the faint of heart.
 It isn’t spicy, but it is incredibly rich.
 This recipe uses 2 racks of beef back ribs, so there will be enough meat to feed a small crowd.
 Or, just a few ridiculously hungry people.

 Feeling extra bold today?
 Then check out this cola coffee rib recipe.

 Everything is bigger in Texas, doncha know.
 That includes the ribs.
 This deceptively simple recipe allows you to try authentic Lone Star State cuisine in your own yard.
 There’s really not much more to it than salt and pepper, a moderate amount of smoke, and time.

 What you’ll need that you may not already have is butcher paper.
 Instead of wrapping in foil, these honking ribs are going to spend some time in the paper to get nice and tender.
 While it may not seem like much of a recipe, it’s ideal for letting the savory taste of the beef shine.
 We love pork ribs, but you’d never try such a minimalist approach to the pig.

-For a taste of Texas, say “yee-haw” and punch that link down there:
+For a taste of Texas, say “yee-haw” and click here for this Texas-style rib recipe.

 Dinosaur Ribs (Pineapple-Marinated Smoked Beef Ribs)